-During the fiscal year, the School amended its budget twice.
+During the fiscal year, the School amended its budget once.
 Generally, budget amendments fall into one of the three categories: 1) amendments made to adjust the estimates used to prepare the original budget once exact information is available; 2) amendments made to recognize changes in funding amounts; 3) changes in appropriations necessary to maintain services.

-In the general fund, budgeted revenue exceeded actual amounts by a nominal amount.
-Budgeted expenditures were less than the actual amount by approximately \$8,200, exclusive of other financing sources (uses).
+In the general fund, budgeted revenue exceeded actual amounts by approximately \$28,000.
+Actual expenditures were more than budgeted amount by approximately \$1,000.